PilloFoundation/duvet/README.md

 ### Setting Up

-To get started, create a file called `app.ts` and use the `KintApp` constructor to instatiate the kint app.
+To get started, create a file called `app.ts` and instantiate a `KintApp` object.
 The `KintApp` constructor takes in a single argument called context.
 This context object will be passed to all of your endpoints.
-Export both the app itself and the `defineExpressEndpoint` function.
+Then, export both the app itself and the `defineExpressEndpoint` function for later.

 ```typescript